cyverse/openstack-ansible-host-prep/README.md

 	        Port 22
 	```

-1. Login to deployment node, and start filling out the configuration file
+1. Login to deployment node, and start filling out the configuration files (or symlink to files stored somewhere else if you already have them)

 	```
 	cd /etc/openstack_deploy/